Weight Loss

 There’s a possibility for more serious side effects and adverse reactions with semaglutide too, including:

-According to the FDA boxed warning, semaglutide has an increased risk of causing thyroid C-cell tumors.
+According to the FDA boxed warning, Wegovy has an increased risk of causing thyroid C-cell tumors.
 For this reason, semaglutide isn’t advised for people with a personal or family history of Multiple Endocrine Neoplasia syndrome type 2B, which is a rare disorder of the endocrine system.

-Additionally, don’t take semaglutide if you:
+Additionally, don’t take Wegovy or compounded semaglutide if you:

 Semaglutide is the active ingredient in Wegovy, Ozempic, Rybelsus, and compounded semaglutide.
 It’s a GLP-1 agonist medication proven to help people lose weight.